I spent years fighting a war I couldn’t win.

 What if you could meet these realities without immediately launching into the story of how they should be different?

 The “without expectations” part is where it gets interesting.
 Expectations are the gap between what we have and what we think we deserve.
 And in that gap?
 That’s where suffering lives, rent-free, making itself comfortable.
+Building furniture.
+Hanging pictures.

 I don’t mean becoming passive or giving up on dreams.
 I mean releasing the grip on how things must unfold for you to be okay.
+There’s a difference between having a vision and having a demand.
+One pulls you forward.
+The other keeps you stuck.

 The Stories We Tell Ourselves